Skip to content

-A radical is collection of brush strokes in Chinese that conveys a certain meaning.
-Radicals are combined to form characters, and recognizing a particular radical can often give you a clue as to that character’s meaning.
-Some radicals can even stand on their own as characters themselves!
+A radical in Chinese is a collection of brush strokes that convey a certain meaning.
+Radicals combine to form characters, and recognizing a particular radical can often hint at the character’s meaning.
+Some radicals can even stand alone as characters themselves.

 Three Drops Of Water

-Fun Fact: The character 渴 (kě) which means “thirsty” has the “water” radical, while the character 喝 (hē), which means “to drink,” is listed under the “mouth” radical.
-If you need “water” and are feeling very渴,you better use your “mouth” to喝 some!
+Fun Fact: The character 渴 (kě), which means “thirsty,” has the “water” radical, while 喝 (hē), which means “to drink,” has the “mouth” radical.
+If you’re thirsty (渴), you better use your mouth to drink (喝)!

 he

-Meanwhile, the original character of水is used as a radical, too.
-It is typically placed at the bottom of the character, as in 泉 – quán – “Spring.”
+The original character 水 is also used as a radical, typically placed at the bottom of a character, as in 泉 (quán) – “spring.”
 However, its position is not fixed.

-Quick Tip: Make sure you don’t confuse the “three drops of water” radical with冫 (两点水 – liǎng diǎn shuǐ – “two drops of water”), a radical that means “ice.”
-The most commonly used character that uses the “ice” radical is 冰 – bīng – which literally means “ice,” “icy,” or “to freeze.”
+Quick Tip: Don’t confuse the “three drops of water” radical with 冫 (两点水 – liǎng diǎn shuǐ – “two drops of water”), a radical that means “ice.”
+The most common character using the “ice” radical is 冰 (bīng), which means “ice,” “icy,” or “to freeze.”

 Online Chinese Tutors